Dedicated to understanding the cellular and molecular mechanisms of diabetes-accelerated cardiovascular disease.

 Research Interests: Downstream effects of acyl-CoA synthetase 1 deficiency in macrophages as they relate to atherosclerosis.

-Valerie Wall, BS
+Valerie Wall, PhD

 Graduate Student (Pathology Graduate Program